 Ways Subject Librarians Assist Faculty:

-- Provide assistance in developing permanent links to articles and e-books in Blackboard
+Provide assistance in developing permanent links to articles and e-books in Canvas

-- Connect you with services for making ASU Libraries video content available in Blackboard
+Connect you with services for making ASU Libraries video content available in Canvas

 Ways Subject Librarians Assist Students: